dahenson/dahenson.github.io/library.md

 ## 2024

 - **Reading**
+  - Anne of Green Gables by Lucy Maud Montgomery
   - Witch King by Martha Wells
-  - Zero Days by Ruth Ware
   - The Ballad of Songbirds and Snakes by Suzanne Collins
   - The Lord of the Rings: The Fellowship of the Ring by J.R.R.
 Tolkien _Re-read_
+- **Finished**
+  - Zero Days by Ruth Ware

 ## 2023